Arts and Sciences Building Facade

 Welcome to the Language and Intercultural Learning Center

-This fall, the Language Resource Center has relaunched as the Language and Intercultural Learning Center, or LINC.
+This fall, the Language Resource Center relaunched as the Language and Intercultural Learning Center, or LINC.
 The center has adopted a new, complementary focus on intercultural competence and intercultural learning, while maintaining a strong commitment to our language students.
-The center is still part of the Dept. of World Languages and Cultures.
+The center is part of the Dept. of World Languages and Cultures.
 What’s new is that we will provide students – as well as faculty and staff – learning opportunities to support individual development of intercultural competence.
 We invite you to explore intercultural learning this year with LINC.

 Intercultural Learning LINC facilities intercultural learning opportunities and curates resources for students, faculty, and staff.